wheelofheaven/rael-one-the-book-which-tells-the-truth/src/2_the_truth.md

 The creators in exile who were left under military surveillance, urged the human beings to bring them food in order to show their own superiors that the newly created people were good, and that they would never turn against their creators.
 Thus they managed to obtain permission for the leaders of these first human beings to benefit from the "tree of life", and this explains how they lived so long: Adam lived for 930 years, Seth for 912 years and Enos for 905 years, and so on as is stated in *Genesis,* Chapter 5, Verses 1-11.

-And it came to pass, when men began to multiply on the face of the earth, and daughters were born unto them, that the sons of Elohim saw the daughters of men that they were fair; and they took them wives of all which they chose. *Genesis 6: 1-2.*
+> And it came to pass, when men began to multiply on the face of the earth, and daughters were born unto them, that the sons of Elohim saw the daughters of men that they were fair; and they took them wives of all which they chose.
+>
+> *— Genesis 6: 1-2.*

 The creators living in exile took the most beautiful daughters of humanity and made them their wives.